Haykjann/OOP-Project-Victoria-Hayk/README.md

 # OOP-Project-Victoria-Hayk

-This game is a text based monopoly game.
+This game is a text based monopoly game

+Every player starts the game at the 0 location with $2000

 If a player goes bankrupt, then he/she loses the game

-There are 4 checkpoints, at location 0, 8, 16, 24.
+There are 4 checkpoints, at location 0, 8, 16, 24
 By stepping at 0 the player receives $200 as a reward By stepping at 8 the player receives $50 as a charge By stepping at 16 the player receives $100 as a reward